Server Test App: Certification That Runs on the Server's Phone

 What if signal drops mid-test?

-Auto-save kicks in every 30 seconds — if signal drops, the test resumes from the last saved question when reconnected.
+Auto-save kicks in every 30 seconds, if signal drops, the test resumes from the last saved question when reconnected.
 Manual submit only happens at the end.
-The 12-minute test is forgiving of flaky service-industry signal conditions.
+The minutes-fast test is forgiving of flaky service-industry signal conditions.

 Can servers retake the test?